roryk/bipy/README.md

 the YAML file. bipy will find all of the fastq files in all subdirectories of input_dir as well.

+## recommendations
+Set test_pipeline: True in the YAML configuration file to run the whole pipeline on a small subset of your data first, to make sure it works correctly.

 ## Contributors
 Thank you to Brad Chapman, Oliver Hoffman, John Hutchinson, Sara Dempster, Giles Hall and Georgios Marnellos for their contributions.